eul3er/bdups/README.md

 bdupes:
 Fast Duplicates finding programm using parallism

-NOTE: This is a early beta.
 Tested on FreeBSD, Linux and Windows

 Dependencies
 -------------